BWeng20/javaFSM/src/main/java/com/bw/fsm/expressionEngine/README.md

 ### Custom Actions

-Custom actions (via the interface "Action") can be called like methods.
+Custom actions (see interface "Action") can be called like methods.

 _You can call them like global functions_